KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

-## Keyboard appearance
+## Keyboard styling

+The <doc:Styling-Article> article describes how you can use a ``KeyboardStyleProvider`` to style your keyboard in a dynamic and flexible way.
+Various views have their own styles as well, that can be applied with view modifiers.

-A keyboard appearance is used to determine if a keyboard is light or dark.
-This is not the same thing as the *color scheme*.
-A keyboard can be defined as "dark" even in light mode, and will render slightly darker than the default keyboard.
+The keyboard appearance model can be used to define if a keyboard is light or dark.
+This is not the same thing as the color scheme.
+A keyboard can be defined as "dark" even in light mode, and will render slightly darker than the default appearance.

 KeyboardKit has an ``Keyboard/AppearanceViewModifier`` that can be applied with the ``SwiftUI/View/keyboardAppearance(_:)`` view modifier: